Keyyi/Facial-Expression-Recognition/README.md

 ```
 python main.py
 ```
-if you would like to test another image, you can add it to our CSC420_Project folder and chagne line 96 in main.py, changing the file name to the file name of your newly added image.
+if you would like to test another image, you can add it to our CSC420_Project folder and change line 96 in main.py, changing the file name to the file name of your newly added image.